Top 10 Games

 Hi-Fi Rush is a vibrant, rhythm-based action game packed with references, but its nod to the obscure PlayStation 1 RPG Xenogears is a stroke of genius.
 Xenogears is infamous for its incomplete second disc, where the story abruptly shifts to cutscenes and narration in a black void due to budget and time constraints.
 In Hi-Fi Rush, track 10 recreates this exact vibe, with a section of the story playing out in a black void with a swinging object in the background, mimicking Xenogears’ weird storytelling shift.

-This isn’t just a throwaway reference, it’s a deep cut aimed at RPG nerds who played Xenogears back in 1998.
+This is not just a throwaway reference, it is a deep cut aimed at RPG nerds who played Xenogears back in 1998.
 The fact that a modern game like Hi-Fi Rush would pay homage to such a specific, niche moment in gaming history is mind-boggling.
-It’s like the devs at Tango Gameworks were daring players to catch the reference.
-If you know, you know, and if you don’t, it’s still a cool, quirky moment that adds to the game’s charm.

 3. Hitman 2 – Tomb Raider’s Butler Tradition